clojure/clojure/readme.md

 ## Goals

  * Write iOS and MacOS apps in clojure
- * Future proof: new features on clojure should be easy to add
+ * Future proof: changes on clojure should be easy to add
  * Distribute clojure-objc libs using maven
  * Pure clojure libs should 'just work' (if they only use the jre emulated classes)
  * ObjC dynamic interop